Luzilla/dnsbl_exporter/docs/src/operation-modes.md

 For more details, see the [Operator Probe documentation](https://prometheus-operator.dev/docs/operator/design/#probe).

-In addition, you can use a `ServiceMonitor` or `PodMonitor` to monitor the `dnsbl_exporter`'s operational metrics, for more details, see the [Operator ServiceMonitor documentation](https://prometheus-operator.dev/docs/operator/design/#servicemonitor) or [Operator PodMonitor documentation](https://prometheus-operator.dev/docs/operator/design/#podmonitor).
+> In addition, you can use a `ServiceMonitor` or `PodMonitor` to monitor the `dnsbl-exporter`'s operational metrics, for more details, see the [Operator ServiceMonitor documentation](https://prometheus-operator.dev/docs/operator/design/#servicemonitor) or [Operator PodMonitor documentation](https://prometheus-operator.dev/docs/operator/design/#podmonitor).